Q. What is HACCP?

 Lower Abbey Street,

-Cheques and postal orders should be made payable to the Food Safety Authority of Ireland.
+Postal orders should be made payable to the Food Safety Authority of Ireland.

 Alternatively, the Advice-line staff can take your credit/debit card details over the phone at 1890 33 66 77.
 Our Advice-line operates from Monday to Friday, 9am to 5pm.